Archival Data Reveals Earliest Stages of a Dramatic Event

 The team plans to continue mining Kepler data, as well as data from another exoplanet hunter, the Transiting Exoplanet Survey Satellite (TESS) mission, in search of other transients.

-“The continuous observations by Kepler/K2, and now TESS, of these dynamic stellar systems allows us to study the earliest hours of the outburst, a time domain that is nearly impossible to reach from ground-based observatories,” said Peter Garnavich of the University of Notre Dame in Indiana.
+“The continuous observations by Kepler/K2, and now TESS, of these dynamic stellar systems allow us to study the earliest hours of the outburst, a time domain that is nearly impossible to reach from ground-based observatories,” said Peter Garnavich of the University of Notre Dame in Indiana.

 This work was published in the October 21, 2019 issue of the Monthly Notices of the Royal Astronomical Society.